-Goal Two: Establish a funding request process for SEA funds as well as any SEA Carryover funds.
+Goal Three.
+Establish a funding request process for SEA funds as well as any SEA Carryover funds.

-Goal Three: Continue to assess math, English, and ESL support programs and courses for students.
+Goal Five: Continue to assess math, English, and ESL support programs and courses for students.

 Student Equity and Achievement (SEA) Program Fund Request Form